-Au Revoir, Souris: Bono, Pharrell, Laurie Anderson Memorialize An Art Giant's Cat
+Bono, Pharrell, Laurie Anderson And More Memorialize A...
+Cat

 When T Magazine profiled the French artist Sophie Calle in April 2017, she appeared to be pregnant.
 Calle was 63 then, and the writer, Mary Kaye Schilling, admitted to being surprised at the sight of the artist's swollen belly.
 A pregnancy would have been more than possible, as an Indian woman proved a year before Schilling showed up on Calle's doorstep.
 As it turned out, however, the unwaveringly conceptual Calle, a giant in her native country known for positioning herself at the center of her works, was in the midst of carrying out a project she had abandoned: giving birth to her cat, Souris.
 (That's "Mouse" in English.)